Best Sales Automation Software: Tools That Actually Work

 Instantly: Pure Cold Email at Scale

-Start with Instantly if you're doing pure cold email outreach and don't need LinkedIn or phone features.
+Start with Instantly if cold email is the whole job and you don't need anything else bolted on.

 Smartlead: Advanced Email Personalization